 Cost of materials.

 Another important thing to consider.
 I would suggest an hour or two at your computer looking for wholesalers for what you need.
-I use Chinese wholesalers for my beads as they are cheap.
+I use Chinese wholesalers for my beads as they are cheap and available in many different shapes, colours and sizes.
 It may take a few attempts before you find your ideal wholesaler.
-A good idea is to look at DHGate and Aliexpress which are Chinese market places.
+A good idea is to look at DHGate and Aliexpress which are the most popular Chinese market places.

 I’m going to put the next sentence in big letters so it doesn’t get missed…